Kentico/xperience-by-kentico-kentico-migration-tool/docs/Supported-Data.md

     4. Recalculate the contact groups.
 - **License keys**
   - Xperience by Kentico uses a different license key format.
+- **Marketing automation**
+  - Migration of Marketing automation is currently not supported

 Additionally, object values or other content with **Macros** will not work correctly after the migration.
 Macro expressions are currently not supported for most data in Xperience by Kentico.